-Conduits shall enter pits through the side and shall be fitted with bell mouths.
+Conduits which enter or exit pits shall be fitted with bell mouths.
 Where practical conduits are to enter pits perpendicular to the pit wall and have bell mouths formed into the wall.
 Where conduits enter pits at an angle the bell mouth is to sit proud of the internal pit face.
 All block outs and core holes are to be sealed with a waterproof cement grout.